bchelp/Blockchain-Contingent-Labor-Releases/README.md

 Made it so that when a new timesheet is loaded, we will only copy over the valid timesheet rows from the previous week's timesheet.

 Upgraded to IBM Blockchain Platform (IBP) v2

+<h3>3/04 Release</h3>
+User Interface Changes - We are working on changing our UI to be based on CARBON, this release you will see a change in the headers and menu selection.
+These are a sleek black header which is more standard with other IBM applications.
+We removed the action tray icons as they were no longer necessary after implementing the manager and SAM dashboard and providing tabs for pending actions.
+The timesheet verification queue icon will appear in the header only when there are timesheets processing in the queue.

+Contractor serial number - We have standardized references to the contractor's blue pages serial number across the application.
+It had been listed as both IBM Serial Number and IBM Contractor ID.
+We have changed the name to be reflective of the supplier/buyer relationship in our application, so it is now referred to across the application as "Buyer Contractor ID".
+This doesn't change its functionality, it still refers to the 6-digit Blue Pages serial number, just with a consistent name.

+Calendar - The Date Picker calendar icon now only displays available dates up to the date of the PO expiration.
+This was the final piece to the removal of the Grace Period.
+Now the calendar on the timesheet page clearly indicates the ending period of the PO.
+While the contractor can still claim time for the whole week even if the PO expires in the middle of the week, the calendar will clearly show the PO end date.

+Expiring POs - We updated the access on the Expiring POs tab for both Managers and SAM (Supplier Account Managers) to allow them to move a PO from their Expiring Tab to their Inactive tab without having to navigate back to the Primary tab to do so.
+You can now move directly to the INACTIVE tab from the Expiring tab.

 <h3>2/23 Release</h3>
-User Interface Changes - We are working on changing our UI to be based on CARBON, in preparation for that we have standarized the fonts and colors of the User Interface.
-Users will notice a darker font, the IBM Plex font and more standarized color scheme.
-In addition to the font changes, the "FEEDBACK" button was nudged away from the vertical scroll bar to not block it's usage.
+User Interface Changes - We are working on changing our UI to be based on CARBON, in preparation for that we have standardized the fonts and colors of the User Interface.
+Users will notice a darker font, the IBM Plex font and more standardized color scheme.
+In addition to the font changes, the "FEEDBACK" button was nudged away from the vertical scroll bar to not block its usage.
 This was based on customer feedback.

 SSO log on - For our users that log in with their IBM ids, we have upgraded our SSO log on to the NEW w3id SSO on IBM Security Verify (ISV).